chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 **Step 3: Take Action**
 The third step is to act on what you've learned.
 What those steps are depends on your specific project community and giving recommendations is outside the scope of this document.
-Below references have some ideas.

 ## References